Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Results

 Green Pea galaxies provide insight into additional diagnostics sensitive to the neutral gas and dust content of the ISM.
 For example, Figure~\ref{fig:fesclya_o32} shows that over just a factor of four range in O32 ratio, Green Pea galaxies span two decades in \lya\ escape fraction.
 In this range of O32 ratios, indicated by gray shading in Figure~\ref{fig:fesclya_o32}, high \lya\ escape fraction selects the subset of Green Peas which have direct detections of LyC leakage \citep{Izotov2016-leakers}.
 Their similar locus in the \fesclya\ -- O32 plane is consistent with LAGER-z7OD galaxies being Lyman continuum leakers.

 Local analogs do not reproduce the full range of of physical conditions revealed by JWST observations.
 The influence of short dynamical timescales and cold streams, for example, on \fesclya\ are not captured by Green Pea scaling relations.
 Mock spectra generated from radiation hydrodynamics simulations provide important insight into the relation between \fesc, \fesclya, and spectral properties.
-The gray band in Figure~\ref{fig:fesclya_o32} illustrates the range of O32 values ($4 < {\rm O32} < 13$) among simulated galaxies with significant LyC leakage ($> 5\%$) \citep[][]{Choustikov2024_escape_physics}.
-The compilation of measurements shown for reionization-era galaxies extends to significantly higher O32 values.
-Since \citet[][]{Choustikov2024_escape_physics} find that simulated galaxies with these higher O32 values actually have lower LyC escape fractions.
-That six of the seven LAGER-z7OD1 galaxies have O32 ratios in the sweet spot for LyC leakage suggests that the LAEs themselves contribute to cosmic reionization.
+The gray band in Figure~\ref{fig:fesclya_o32} illustrates the range of O32 values ($4 < {\rm O32} < 13$) among simulated galaxies with significant LyC leakage ($> 5\%$) \citep[][]{Choustikov2024_escape_physics}. {\clm \citet[][]{Choustikov2024_escape_physics} find that \fesc\ actually declines when O32 values exceed this range.
+We measured the O32 ratio for seven LAEs in LAGER-z7OD1.
+Six of them have O32 values in this preferred range for LyC escape, which is consistent with the argument that they are LyC leakers. }